 The following individuals shall have access to a Marijuana Establishment or Marijuana Establishment transportation vehicle:

 Representatives of the Commission in the course of responsibilities authorized by St. 2016, c.
 334, as amended by St. 2017, c.
 55, M.G.L. c.
-94G, and 935 CMR 500.000;
+94G, and 935 CMR 500.000: Adult Use of Marijuana;

 Representatives of other state agencies of the Commonwealth; and